Overview

 You can ask a pharmacist about:

-- creams that can help to soothe the itching
+- lotion that may help to soothe any itching

 Find a pharmacy